 Match Policy Duration to Your Visa

-Ensure your travel insurance covers the full duration of your working holiday visa.
+Make sure your travel insurance covers the full duration of your working holiday visa.
 If you have a 2-year UK Youth Mobility Visa, a 12-month policy leaves you uninsured for the second year.
 Check whether your policy can be extended if you decide to stay longer than originally planned.

 5

-Understand Local Healthcare Systems
+Research Local Healthcare Systems

 6

-Keep Your NZ Address and Bank Account Active
+Keep Your Australian Bank Account Active

 Frequently Asked Questions